goluckyryan/FSUDAQ/README.md

 # Known Issues

+* DC offset issue.
+When porgram default settings, the DC offset is not the same for all channels.
 * for PHA firmware, when the peak average changed, the Events per Agg need to be changed.

 # Known Bugs